To answer the question ‘what is professional negligence?’ we first need a simple definition of professional negligence:

 We represent people in claims against solicitors based in England and Wales.
 Our offices are in Liverpool, but we can meet you in London or Bootle (Merseyside) by prior appointment.
 And with email, phone, and old-fashioned letter, we can help you wherever you are.
 Contact us for help if you are uncomfortable about suing your local solicitor.

 We can help if your civil litigation solicitor under-settled your claim or caused you to lose the opportunity to claim for some other reason, such as a missed deadline.
-If your criminal solicitor was negligent and you lost at court or spent more time in jail than necessary, you should speak to us.

 Read more about the types of cases we take in our Professional Negligence FAQs.